-Burial rites created a good relationship between the dead and the living.
-They were therefore given to appease the world of spirits, express unity in the society, cleanse the remaining relatives and obey the customs of the community.
+Disposing of the dead body.
+Several methods were used to dispose the body.
+These were burials, leaving appease the world of spirits, express unity in the society, cleanse the remaining relatives and obey the customs of the community.
 Rituals that were performed depended on the community.
 Some of the rituals for the dead included.